paolocaminiti/incremental-dom-jsonml/README.md

 ```

 ##### All there is to know about JSONML:
-- A nested array maps 1:1 with your DOM, which indeed really is an XML nested list.
+- A nested array maps 1:1 to your DOM, which indeed really is an XML nested list.
 - Each array describes an element.
 - The head of each array is by convention the tag name.
 - An optional subsequesnt object will contain key value pairs for the attributes.